sensu/sensu-docs/content/sensu-core/0.29/installation/installing-plugins.md

     parent: installation
 ---

-# Installing Sensu Plugins

 Sensu's functionality can be extended through the use of plugins.
 Plugins can provide executables for performing status or metric checks, mutators for changing data to a desired format, or handlers for performing an action on a Sensu event.
 You can find a number of plugins in the [Sensu Plugins][1] repository.

-_NOTE: Plugins found in the Sensu Plugins Github organziation are community-maintained, meaning that anyone can improve on a plugin found there.
+_NOTE: Plugins found in the Sensu Plugins GitHub organization are community-maintained, meaning that anyone can improve on a plugin found there.
 If you have a question about how you can get involved in adding to, or providing a plugin, head to the [Sensu Community Slack channel][2].
 Our maintainers are always happy to help answer questions and point you in the right direction._

 ## Linux

-To install a plugin, you can use the `sensu-install` tool provided as part of the Sensu package.
+To install a Ruby-based plugin, you can use the `sensu-install` tool provided as part of the Sensu package.

 {{< highlight shell >}}
 sensu-install --help